Aaron Sagers: Career

 As he gained notoriety for his contributions to the paranormal community, he started to appear on paranormal reality programs.
 He was a celebrity guest judge on the Travel Channel show Paranormal Challenge in 2010, and worked with Ghost Hunters and Ghost Adventures as a lecturer at paranormal tourism events, and has appeared as a guest on Coast to Coast AM multiple times.
-Sagers was guest editor for the TAPS Magazine, the magazine for the Syfy channel's Ghost Hunters, in March/April and May/June 2011.
+Sagers was guest editor for TAPS Magazine, the magazine for the Syfy channel's Ghost Hunters, in March/April and May/June 2011.